Bar Mitsva: Ashkenazi Inspiration, Sephardic Adaptation

 CHARLES ALHADEFF: Yes, as a youngster and we called it heder.
-I went after school until I was possibly 13—until my bar mitsva, which was a very simple ceremony.
-I was 13, I went one Sunday morning—I remember my father didn’t even come—to the synagogue at 15th and Fir and said a few prayers, and my mother had a little repast there, and that was it.
+I went after school until I was possibly 13 — until my bar mitsva, which was a very simple ceremony.
+I was 13, I went one Sunday morning — I remember my father didn’t even come — to the synagogue at 15th and Fir and said a few prayers, and my mother had a little repast there, and that was it.
 No speeches and no long orations.
-I held the Torah and read a few lines as I recall, so that I learned to read Hebrew, and although they tried to teach us Hebrew at the time, we weren’t much interested in learning anything, and to this day I can follow, I can read it, but I have very little conception of what it says.
+I held the Torah and read a few lines as I recall, so that I learned to read Hebrew, and although they tried to teach us Hebrew at the time, we weren’t much interested in learning anything, and to this day I can follow, I can read it, but I have very little conception of what it says.4

 One wonders if perhaps the situation recorded in Salonica’s El avenir repeated itself in Seattle: Did members of Ezra Bessaroth look toward the Ashkenazim at the neighboring Bikur Cholim synagogue and decide to emulate their bar mitsvas, just as the Salonican Sephardim did with the local German Jewish family?

-Similarly, when Albert Maimon celebrated his bar mitsva at Sephardic Bikur Holim Congregation in 1954, he also delivered a speech—but this time, in English.
-The language used for any sermon in a synagogue historically reflects the local vernacular of that community; therefore, Israel and Maimon’s speeches offer a way to trace the shifting use of languages among Sephardic Jews in Seattle throughout the 20th century from Ladino to English.
+Similarly, when Albert Maimon celebrated his bar mitsva at Sephardic Bikur Holim Congregation in 1954, he also delivered a speech — but this time, in English.
+The language used for any sermon in a synagogue historically reflects the local vernacular of that community; therefore, Israel and Maimon’s speeches offer a way to trace the shifting use of languages among Sephardic Jews in Seattle throughout the twentieth century from Ladino to English.

 A noteworthy feature of Maimon’s speech that is particularly relevant to the day of his bar mitsva is an analysis of the Jewish law specifying that the tefilin should always be worn on a person’s non-dominant hand.
-While Maimon was left-handed, his father encouraged him to learn to write with his right hand.
+While Maimon was left-handed, his father encouraged him to learn to write with his right hand, leaving Maimon ambidextrous.
 Which hand, then, was considered Maimon’s dominant hand, and around which arm was he to wrap his tefilin?

-In his speech, Maimon presents the rational using the ruling of the Shulhan Arukh, the primary guiding legal text for Sepharadim by Yosef Caro, first compiled in the Ottoman Empire in the wake of the expulsion from Spain.
-Maimon’s use of the Shulhan Arukh in his bar mitsva speech indicates a distinctly Sephardic approach to his quandary regarding tefilin.
+In his speech, Maimon presents the rationale using the ruling of the Shulhan Arukh, the primary guiding legal text for Sepharadim by Rabbi Yosef Caro, first compiled in the Ottoman Empire in the wake of the expulsion from Spain.
+Maimon’s use of the Shulhan Arukh in his bar mitsva speech indicates a distinctly Sephardic approach to his quandary regarding the tefilin.

 The Sephardic bar mitsva today